NC Central beats Jackson State in Deion Sanders' final game - NewsBreak

 THE TAKEAWAY

 North Carolina Central: The Eagles relied on their stronger running game.
-A balanced running attack led by Richard and Collier gave NC Central a 276-78 advantage in rushing yards.
+A balanced running attack led by Richard and Latrell Collier gave N.C.
+Central a 276-78 advantage in rushing yards.
+“Those boys were running with an edge,” Richard said of the Eagles' running backs.

 Jackson State: The Tigers were resilient in responding to an early 10-0 deficit.
 Sanders was the key, producing as a runner and passer while leading the comeback.